vedaterenoglu/atp-store-nextjs/src/documents/claude/graphql-workflow.md

 ## Overview

-This document describes the manual GraphQL type safety workflow used in the ATP Store Next.js application.
-The project uses Apollo Client with a manual type definition approach instead of code generation.
+This document describes the GraphQL implementation using the Facade Pattern with dedicated API routes.
+Each GraphQL operation has its own REST endpoint that acts as a facade, hiding GraphQL complexity from the frontend.

 ## Current Implementation Status

 ### ✅ Completed

-- Migration from urql to Apollo Client
+- Migration from Apollo Client to API Route Facades
-- Manual type safety workflow implementation
+- Each GraphQL operation has dedicated REST endpoint
+- Two-layer validation (API route + service layer)
-- Removal of all codegen dependencies
+- Complete removal of client-side GraphQL dependencies
-- Creation of validated mock data for all queries/mutations
+- Admin secret secured in API routes only

 ### 🔧 Technology Stack

-- **GraphQL Client**: Apollo Client 3.12.8
-- **SSR Support**: @apollo/experimental-nextjs-app-support 0.11.8
+- **API Routes**: Next.js Route Handlers as facades
+- **GraphQL Execution**: Direct fetch to Hasura from API routes
 - **Type Safety**: Manual TypeScript types + Zod runtime validation
 - **GraphQL Files**: Imported via @graphql-tools/webpack-loader
+- **Client Communication**: Simple fetch() calls to API routes

 ## Manual Type Safety Workflow